Paying Insurance Premiums with a Credit or Debit Card – Risky

 Conclusion

 While debit and credit cards are certainly a nice way to pay for goods and services elsewhere, insurance should not be one of them for good reason…potential policy lapse.
 It’s not a big deal if the Netflix, Cable or Internet bill is missed, but a lapsed life or health insurance policy that you own, paid on and that protects you and your family financially, is different entirely.
-Don’t end up one of those people with an expired policy because of a credit card number change/expiration.
+Don’t end up one of those people with an expired policy because of a credit card number change/expiration or even card fraud.
 It is your responsibility when your card information changes, not the insurance carrier.
 They will just consider this non-payment.

-What do you or your family do if your policy lapses unintentionally because of an expired or cancelled card?
+What do you do if your policy lapses unintentionally because of an expired or cancelled card?
 An insurance policy must be paid timely or it will not pay out the benefits written into the contract.
 The contractual agreement written into any insurance policy will require the payments to be remitted within 30 days of the due date or the policy lapses.
-It is the only obligation you have once you have been issued policy.
+It is the only obligation you have once you have been issued a policy.

 No, I did not have any insurance premiums on this card but several other autopayments.